Categories

 innovation

-Designed incompetence (DI) as a profit centre
+Designed incompetence (DI) as a profit center

 Corporates often use rousing terms such as ‘best practice’ and ‘world class’ to describe themselves.
 However, the sad reality is that designed incompetence is profitable.
 Competence suggests responding professionally to queries and reaching solutions quickly and efficiently.
 Designed Incompetence, on the other hand deliberately places barriers in the way of customers which ironically results in […]